Living Curriculum

 6th Grade Lead

 Mrs. Laura Smith grew up in Iowa City, Iowa and earned a BA in Elementary Ed with a specialization in science from Bethel University.
-Mrs. Smith taught fourth grade at Grace Academy Classical School in Boone, North Carolina for five years before she moved to San Diego to join The Cambridge School in 2013.
-In her previous years at Cambridge, Mrs. Smith enjoyed serving as a lead fourth grade teacher.
-She has been aiding in the sixth-grade classroom over the past year and is grateful to be back teaching full time.
-She is eager to learn and grow from interactions with her students, while helping shape their hearts and affections towards Christ.
-Laura is married to Adam and, together, they have been raising three beloved children.
-The Smith family enjoys outdoor adventures, the game of baseball and spending time with others.
+Mrs. Smith taught fourth grade at Grace Academy Classical School in Boone, North Carolina for five years before she moved out to sunny San Diego to join The Cambridge School.
+At Cambridge, Mrs. Smith enjoyed serving as a lead fourth grade teacher for three years before her family moved away to Oregon for one short year before coming back to southern California.
+Mrs. Smith is currently in her fifth year as a lead sixth grade teacher while raising three children who attend the Cambridge School.
+She is passionate about the great outdoors, being with others and the game of baseball.
+She can’t wait to learn and grow from her students while helping shape their hearts and affections towards Christ.

 Ms. Cynthia Lehn

-Ms. Cyndi Lehn earned her B.S. in Mathematics from Biola University, and her single subject teaching credential from California State University, Fresno.
-Ms. Lehn is looking forward to her 9th year teaching grammar school math at Cambridge.
+Ms. Cyndi Lehn earned her B.S. in Mathematics from Biola University, and her single subject (math) teaching credential from California State University, Fresno.
+Ms. Lehn is looking forward to her 13th year teaching grammar school math at Cambridge.
+During her time at Cambridge, she has taught grades 3-6..
 Within the framework of our vigorous Singapore math curriculum, she shepherds her students to love God more deeply and to love their neighbors well.
-She cultivates a classroom culture where students learn to venture beyond their comfort zones and explore new challenges.
-In an environment of empathy, grace, and open communication, everyone is given space to learn from mistakes and to keep trying until concepts are internalized.
-When she’s not teaching, she enjoys time with family and friends, reading, painting, hiking, swing dancing, and long walks on the beach.
+She cultivates a classroom culture where students learn to venture beyond their comfort zones and explore new challenges with perseverance and grit.
+In an environment of empathy, grace, and open communication, everyone is given space to make mistakes and learn from them.
+All are encouraged to keep pressing on towards mastery and internalization of foundational math ideas.
+When she’s not teaching, she enjoys time with family and friends, doing puzzles, playing games, reading, yoga, hiking, and experiencing the wonders of nature.

 2nd-6th Grade Music